sebranly/WordyWorld/README.md

 ## Development

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app) in August 2018.

 #### Add new words